sentinel-hub/custom-scripts/README.md

 ### Global Land Cover

 Global Land Cover products at 100 m resolution are delivered annually by [ The Copernicus Global Land Service (CGLS)](https://land.copernicus.eu/global/products/lc).
 The most recent collection 3 (version 3.0.1) of 100 m Land Cover products for the years 2015 - 2019 were generated from the PROBA-V 100 m and 300 m satellite observations and several other ancillary datasets, with global coverage.
 Global Land Cover products are generated from 3 years input data in three modes: base reference, consolidated or near real time mode.
 As from 2020, (2019-conso and 2020-nrt products) are planned to be generated from the combination of Sentinel-1 and Sentinel-2 satellite observations following end of PROBA-V operations.
-For more information on Global land cover products, see the [product User Manual](https://land.copernicus.eu/global/sites/cgls.vito.be/files/products/CGLOPS1_PUM_LC100m-V3_I3.3.pdf)
+The  Global Land Cover data contains one main _land cover discrete classification map_ and several other additional layers.
+For more information on Global land cover products, see the [product User Manual](https://land.copernicus.eu/global/sites/cgls.vito.be/files/products/CGLOPS1_PUM_LC100m-V3_I3.3.pdf).

-Global Land Cover data is available in our [public collections](https://github.com/sentinel-hub/public-collections/tree/main/collections/global-land-cover).The  Global Land Cover data contain the following layers:
+Global Land Cover data is available in our [public collections](https://github.com/sentinel-hub/public-collections/tree/main/collections/global-land-cover)

-_One land cover discrete classification map_
-_10 Fractional cover maps for the 10 main classes_
-_One forest type map_
-_One discrete classification probability map_
-_One Data Density Indicator for PROBA-V UTM 100m input data_
-_One Change Confidence Layer_ (only available for consolidated and near real time products)

 #### Available scripts